Trekking in Sikkim Darjeeling

 The Everest Range in the Background as seen from Sandakphu the highest peak in the Singalila Ridge

-The Sandakphu Phalut Trek typically starts from Maneybhanjyang 28 kilometers from Darjeeling.
-But, for those looking to steer clear of jeep tracks starting the trek from Rimbik is a good choice.
-Rimbik is three hour and 87 km jeep ride from Darjeeling.
-From Rimbik, trekkers ascend through Gurdum up towards Sandakphu and continue on towards Phalut.
+The Sandakphu Phalut Trek typically starts from Maneybhanjyang, 28 kilometers from Darjeeling.
+But, for those looking to steer clear of jeep tracks, beginning the trek from Rimbik is a good choice.
+Rimbik is a three-hour and 87 km jeep ride from Darjeeling.
+From Rimbik, trekkers ascend through Gurdum up towards Sandakphu and continue towards Phalut.

-By taking the Rimbik-Gurdum-Sandakphu-Phalut trek route, it allows hikers to bypass jeep tracks and large crowds that typically head directly up to Sandakphu by vehicle.
-This route also involves less security checks with the Indian security forces stationed along the trekking route.
+Taking the Rimbik-Gurdum-Sandakphu-Phalut trek route allows hikers to bypass jeep tracks and large crowds that typically head directly up to Sandakphu by vehicle.
+This route also involves fewer security checks with the Indian security forces stationed along the trekking route.
 Once you reach Sandakphu, the trek to Phalut remains tranquil and serene since most visitors only travel as far as Sandakphu by car.

 While at Farouttrek, we start the trek from Dhottrey.
-Dhotrey is 38 km and 2 hour jeep- drive from Darjeeling.
+Dhotrey is 38 km and 2 2-hour jeep ride from Darjeeling.
 Starting the Sandakphu Phalut Trek from Dhottrey is a wonderful choice, as the five-kilometer trek to Tonglu is easy, aids in acclimatization, and also ensures a less strenuous start to your trek.
-After Tonglu it’s the usual trek route near the jeep tracks to Sandakphu and then to Phalut.
+After Tonglu, it’s the usual trek route near the jeep tracks to Sandakphu and then to Phalut.

-So whether you opt for the traditional trek route or seek a customized trekking itinerary, rest assured that we are here to cater to your preferences and make your Sandakphu Phalut Trek in Darjeeling a truly unforgettable one.
+So whether you opt to start the trek from Manebhanjyang, Dhottrey or Rimbik, or seek a customized trekking itinerary, rest assured that we are here to cater to your preferences and make your Sandakphu Phalut Trek in Darjeeling a truly unforgettable one.

 Shorter Hiking Options